xMrdoctor/Apache/README.md

 2. Copy all three files to any directory in your XAMPP installation where you want the file manager to be available.

+3. Ensure your XAMPP server is running (Apache service must be active).

-3. Access the directory through your browser:
+4. Access the directory through your browser:
    ```
    http://localhost/your-directory/
    ```